dansirdan/TriviaGame-cowboy-bebop/README.md

 Hard Assignment challenge

+- BONUS: plays "Tank!"
+The main theme of the anime at the start of the game.

 - A trivia game that shows only one question until the player answers it or their time runs out.

 - If the player selects the correct answer, it shows a screen congratulating them for choosing the right option.
 After a few seconds, it displays the next question without user input.